 Leg Detector Node

 The leg detector is another node distributed with the ROS People stack.
-It detects legs using a boosted cascade of features computed from a LIDAR scan [Using Boosted Features for the Detection of People in 2D Range Data, Efficient People Tracking in Laser Range Data using a Multi-Hypothesis Leg-Tracker with Adaptive Occlusion Probabilities].
+It detects legs using a boosted cascade of features computed from a LIDAR scan [15] [16].
 The leg detector performs best at close ranges where a large number of laser returns are recorded per leg.
-Its performance drops off with distance.
+Its performance drops off with distance. (go into boosting from these papers)

 The leg detector is especially useful at close ranges, making up for some of the shortcomings of the Kinect.
 At close ranges, the Kinect performs poorly because of its limited field of view and the minimum range of the Kinect’s depth camera.
 If the user walks very near to Harlie, the Kinect cannot maintain a lock.